 If the attention should wander, gently bring it back, time and again to the frontal gaze.

-A technique to help calm the mind is to watch the breath.
+A technique to help calm the mind is to watch the breathing.

-Do not try to control the breath in any way.
+Do not try to control your breath in any way.

 You will find that as you watch the body breathe,